-- The school has effective safeguarding policies & procedures including a child protection policy and a staff behaviour policy - HSCB is informed annually about the discharge of duties via the safeguarding audit - Recruitment, selection and induction follows safer recruitment practice. - Allegations against staff are dealt with by the headteacher. - A member of the senior staff team is designated as designated safeguarding lead (DSL) and have this recorded in their job description - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - They have identified a nominated governor for allegations against the headteacher
+- Ensure the school has effective safeguarding policies and procedures including a Child Protection Policy, a Staff Behaviour Policy or Code of Conduct, a Behaviour Policy and a response to children who go missing from education. - Ensure HSCB is informed in line with local requirements about the discharge of duties via the annual safeguarding audit - Recruitment, selection and induction follows safer recruitment practice including all appropriate checks. - Allegations against staff are dealt with by the headteacher.
+Allegations against the headteacher are dealt with by the Chair of Governors - A member of the Senior Leadership Team is appointed as Designated Safeguarding Lead (DSL) and has this recorded in their job description - Staff have been trained appropriately and this is updated in line with guidance - Any safeguarding deficiencies or weaknesses are remedied without delay - A nominated governor for safeguarding is identified

-DSL responsibilities (to be read in conjunction with DSL role description in KCSiE 2016) In this school the DSL is Matthew Greenhalgh The deputy DSLs are Diana Cross and Anne-Marie Kennedy
+DSL responsibilities (to be read in conjunction with DSL role description in KCSiE) In this school the DSL is Matthew Greenhalgh (Headteacher) The Deputy DSL are Anne-Marie Kennedy and Diana Cross (Assistant Headteachers)

-In addition to the role of staff and senior management team the DSL will
+In addition to the role of all staff and the senior management team the DSL will

-- Assist the governing body in fulfilling their responsibilities under section 175 or 157 of the education act 2002 - Attend initial training for the role and refresh this every year.
-By attending the initial refresher training and then demonstrating evidence of continuing professional development thereafter - Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL - Ensure that whole school training occurs annually so that staff and volunteers can fulfil their responsibilities - Ensure any members of staff joining the school outside of this training schedule receive induction prior to commencement of their duties - Keep written records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk - Ensure that copies of safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child's social worker is informed - Link with the HSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding - Develop, implement and review procedures in our school that enable the identification and reporting of all cases, or suspected cases, of abuse
+- Refer cases to social care, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk. - Assist the Governing Body in fulfilling their safeguarding responsibilities set out in legislation and statutory guidance - Attend appropriate training and demonstrate evidence of continuing professional development to carry out the role. - Ensure every member of staff knows who the DSL and the Deputy are, have an awareness of the DSL role and know how to contact them. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns about a child to the DSL and concerns about an adult to the Headteacher. - Ensure whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities knowledgeably. - Ensure any members of staff joining the school outside of the agreed training schedule receive induction prior to commencement of their duties - Keep records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk

+- Ensure that safeguarding records are transferred accordingly (separate from pupil files) and in a timely fashion when a child transfers school - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, their information is passed to the new school immediately and that the child's social worker is informed.
+Consideration is given to a transition meeting prior to moving if the case is complex or on-going. - Be aware of the training opportunities and briefings provided by HSCB to ensure staff are aware of the latest local guidance on safeguarding - Develop, implement and review procedures in the school that enable the identification and reporting of all cases, or suspected cases, of abuse - Meet any other expectations set out for DSLs in KCSiE 2018

-Bordon Infant School child protection procedures
+Bordon Infant School Child Protection Procedures